tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Cell formulas can be difficult to edit.

+* Formulas can be difficult to audit when they span multiple sheets, and no two analysts will build them in a consistent way

 * Spreadsheets can only hold so much data; the more data that is stored, the slower the workbook runs.

 * Excel files often stop responding and are vulnerable to corruption.